mdm106/team-selector-frontend/README.md

 - Use of a better algorithm than the greedy algorithm to select teams by ability.
 I think this would be a recursive function but as I had limited time I decided to concentrate on the app's functionality rather than trying to get the recursive function working.
 - Making the components more reuseable, including having one component for the post request for new game details and one for the put request for updating game details
 - The logic for selecting teams was placed in the state actions file.
 The reasoning for this was that the random assignment function was not a pure function and thus could not be in the reducer.
 I therefore also put the selecting by ability function in the state actions file for consistency.
 I found it difficult to know whether this was the right choice and it may be that the logic for selecting by ability should have been in the reducer.
+- I think I could have used better CSS class naming, and it would have been better to use a naming structure such as BEM.
+I also didn't fully understand how best to customise bootstrap CSS which meant I sometimes had to use the important attribute to override bootstrap styling which I know isn't ideal.
+- I think it is possible that the number of times API requests are made could be slimmed down, by making better use of the data already in state

 ## Technologies